FAQ's

 - Talk to your child about the importance of doing their best on a test to show what they know and have learned.

-- Lexile & Quantile For Parents to provide an overview of the measures and what they can do with them.
+To help parents better understand Lexile and Quantile measures invite them to visit the Lexile & Quantile For Parents for an overview of the measures and what they can do with them.